Henry Marsh, interviewed by Julian Bond

 BOND: The same kind of activity continues when you go to college.

 MARSH: Yeah, I was involved in college.
 You see I've always liked people.
 I like to be involved with people.

 BOND: At the same time you're working --

 MARSH: All the way except my senior year.
 I'd worked all the way through.
 My sister, who was a year ahead of me, had gotten a job.
 She said, "You never had a chance to show what kind of student you are.
 So I'm going to let you go to college your senior year without working," and she helped me.
 I was the -- Dr. Henderson called me in and said, "You're going to want to go to college.
 You want to be lawyer."
 He said, "Your grades aren't good enough."
 He said, "If you want to make Dean's List you better stop all this foolishness and concentrate."
 He said, "So I'm not going to let you get on the tennis team because you don't have time to study.
 I said, "Dr. Henderson, I'm going to get on the tennis team, and I'm going to make the Dean's List, too."
 He challenged me, and I did it.
 I got my only letter my senior year in college, being on the tennis team.
 I was so proud of that letter.
 But also in my major I got nine As and three Bs.
 I needed eight As and four Bs to graduate with honors.
 I got nine As and three Bs.
 I didn't have to worry.

 BOND: Very good.

-MARSH: My professor challenged me I didn't like the challenge.
-So he would call on me everyday and I'd be ready for it.
+MARSH: And my professor challenged me -- Dr. McGuinn.
+I didn't like the challenge.
+So he would call on me everyday and I'd be ready for him.

 Career: Early Development [load in video player]